-A point source SCC list can be found in a zipped file under the "Electronic Emissions Inventory File Specifications (PDF)" link, located at the EAS webpage, www.tceq.texas.gov/goto/ieas.
-If you are using a file obtained directly from the EPA, only use the codes that have a value of "POINT" in the "Data Category" column, as only those codes are appropriate for the point source EI.
+Point source SCCs can be found on EPA's web page, at: https://sor-scc-api.epa.gov/sccwebservices/sccsearch/.
+When using this data, only use the codes that have a value of "POINT" in the "Data Category" column, as only those codes are appropriate for the point source EI.
 Please do not enter SIC (Standard Industrial Classification) codes or AMS (area and mobile source) codes for SCCs on the EI.